Goddess Column: Venus

 I tap into Venus as I live and move with an open heart.
 It is my sacred right to claim my pleasure.

-Chakrubs: The Original Heart, The Heart, The Rose Wand Rose Quartz is known as the heart stone for a reason.
+Rose Quartz is known as the heart stone for a reason.
 When we work with this pink quartz, we’re able to tap into love, and Venus consciousness, more easily.
 We’re given a gateway to compassion and pleasure, all through the space of our hearts.
-You can use the Original Heart in your rituals with Venus, as a way to raise energy through masturbation, with a partner, or just when you want to add a little more love and mindfulness to your solo sex routine.
+You can use The Heart Original in your rituals with Venus, as a way to raise energy through masturbation, with a partner, or just when you want to add a little more love and mindfulness to your solo sex routine.